-I have written to many Departments, asking for the names of four or five members of that Department who were prominent, an well known in civic affairs, but the responses were very few in num.
-In one Department in which we have two members of the Order 1 the Supreme Court of that State, these men were not included.
-The reason we want prominent men is because of the fact that this matter will be taken up with members of the Congress and if a prominent perso that Congressman's state is for it, we will remove considerable op ition.
+I have written to many Departments, asking for the names of four or five members of that Department who were prominent, at well known in civic affairs, but the responses were very few in number the one Department in which we have two members of the Order of the Supreme Court of that State, these men were not included.
+The reason we want promined that State, these men were not included.
+The reason will be we want prominent men is because of the fact that this matter will be taken up with members of the Congress and if a prominent person that Congressman's at the Congress and if a prominent person that that Congressman's state is for it, we will remove considerable op ition.
 It is going to take quite some time to get that accomplished.
-You will shortly receive requests again for a list of four or five names from your Department and will you please respond promptly.
+You will shortly receive recover will shortly receive requests again for a list of four or five names from your Department and will you please respond promptly.

-I have had experience in matters of this kind, have been a lobbyist for over thirty years, and I know that if you can remove opposition you can further your chances a great deal
+I have had experience in matters of this kind, have been a lobbyist over thirty years and I for over thirty years, and I know that if you can remove opposition you can further your changes can further your chances a great deal ter within the next year.